 KN95 masks have a wide price range based on quantity, availability, and level of certification available.
 Today, demand far outweighs the current supply of FFPs.
 Beyond the economics of supply & demand, the factors that go into the price of a KN95 include material costs, labor, transportation, duties & tariffs.
 China is the leading manufacturer of Personal Protective Equipment, and since the Covid-19 outbreak, flights from China to the US are limited, inflating the freight costs.
 Also, the particular nonwoven filtering fabric used in KN95s has become an in-demand commodity.
 All of these factors have led to increased costs.
 Over time, as supply meets demands, and flights fly more frequently, we expect prices to decrease.

-The WHO guidelines recommend that every individual should wear a mask when social distancing becomes difficult.
+The WHO guidelines recommend that every individual should wear a mask to protect them from viruses, bacteria, pollen, other particles as the KN95 mask has a filtration efficiency.
 However, the KN95 mask is going out of stock at the retail stores.
-So, people are moving towards the purchase of KN95 masks via online stores.
+So, people are moving towards online stores.

-Databazaar.com is our top choice where you can find the certified KN95 mask for sale.
+Databazaar.com is our top choice where you can find the CDC Appendix A & FDA approved KN95 mask for sale.
 It is a USA-based reputed online store that delivers masks at your doorstep with same-day shipping.

 Before buying a KN95 mask, make sure you go through the given checklist which is used for the inspection of a standard surgical mask.